STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 ## Background

-In STIX, an [Indicator](/data-model/{{site.current_version}}/indicator/IndicatorType) is used to represent detection guidance: it captures how to detect something (i.e. a pattern of what to look for) and what it means if you find it.
+In STIX, an [Indicator](/data-model/{{site.current_version}}/indicator/IndicatorType) represents data that can be used to detect malicious activity.
 For example, "If you see 192.168.1.1 in your network traffic it means you might have detected C2 traffic from a ZeuS trojan."
+The IP address itself would be the `instance` of an Indicator, while its `pattern` describes how to match it.

 An [Incident](/data-model/{{site.current_version}}/incident/IncidentType), on the other hand, captures information about something that already happened.
 As an example, "I saw 192.168.1.1 in my network traffic and here's how it affected me".